What is a RPC or Request for Police Clearance Certificate?

 In addition to all manufactured and imported vehicles being fitted with microdots, legislation has also made it compulsory from September 2012 that vehicles, motorbikes, trailers, quads, tractors, trucks, mining equipment and construction equipment may need a Police Clearance Certificate if one of the following reasons apply :

-- The vehicle has previously been reported stolen and then recovered
+- Motor vehicle previously reported as stolen

 The RPC Procedure is designed to ensure that vehicle information captured on the National Traffic Information System (e-NaTIS) corresponds with the actual vehicles on South African roads in terms of description, VIN and engine numbers.
 Completing this procedure will have some distinct BENEFITS for you.